isa-group/sphere-docs/docs/api/Pricing2Yaml/the-pricing2yaml-syntax.md

 custom_edit_url: null
 ---

-# The Yaml4SaaS Syntax
+# The Pricing2Yaml Syntax

-**Yaml4SaaS** emerges as a pragmatic application of the *Pricing4SaaS model*, aligning with the overarching objective of formalizing and structuring pricing information for SaaS platforms.
-Building upon the foundational principles articulated in *Pricing4SaaS*, Yaml4SaaS embodies a simplified and versatile YAML-based syntax designed for serializing comprehensive details about SaaS offerings.
-The essence of Yaml4SaaS lies in its capacity to encapsulate pricing plans, add-ons, features and usage limits within a concise and human-readable YAML format.
-Here is a tempalte specification of the Yaml4SaaS syntax:
+**Pricing2Yaml** (previously known as Yaml4SaaS) emerges as a pragmatic application of the *Pricing4SaaS model*, aligning with the overarching objective of formalizing and structuring pricing information for SaaS platforms.
+Building upon the foundational principles articulated in *Pricing4SaaS*, Pricing2Yaml embodies a simplified and versatile YAML-based syntax designed for serializing comprehensive details about SaaS offerings.
+The essence of Pricing2Yaml lies in its capacity to encapsulate pricing plans, add-ons, features and usage limits within a concise and human-readable YAML format.
+Here is a tempalte specification of the Pricing2Yaml syntax:

 ```yaml
 saasName: GitHub